 That means you can fall in love.
 But if you surrender to the hope and you’re wrong, then there’s no coming back from that.

 Syd wants David to accept that his power is real or they can’t progress.
 David reminds her of the six years he spent doing nothing in Clockworks, but now he has a chance to be useful.
 He’s sick of himself, but right now, this isn’t about him.
-In the middle of this, Syd has a glimpse of herself in David’s white world as she begins to hear voices.
+In the middle of this, Syd has a glimpse of herself in David’s white room as she begins to hear voices.

 While Kerry remains with The Interrogator in a holding cell, the others plan on how to deal with him.
 Ptonomy wants all of Division Three dead, Syd doesn’t, and David wants to have a sit down with The Interrogator, even though he tried to kill him twice.
 Melanie, calling for Plan M, wants to know what Division Three has planned, so she wants David to read The Interrogator’s mind.